AlexAn75541/pterodactyl-graalvm/README.md

 | 22    | ❌                                     	   |
 | 23   | `ghcr.io/alexan75541/pterodactyl-graalvm:23-JDK-EEequivalent`|

-*JDK pulled mainly from GraalVM's Website and Oracle's Archive
+*JDK mainly pulled from GraalVM's Website and Oracle's JDK Archive

 And I will Update 22 and 20 additional configs soon :>
 ___